 We use Google services on our website.
-The operating company is Google Ireland Ltd., Gordon House, Barrow Street, Dublin 4, Ireland (here: “Google”).
+The operator is Google Ireland Ltd., Gordon House, Barrow Street, Dublin 4, Ireland (hereinafter referred to as "Google").

-Use of Google services may result in transmission, storage and usage of the data collected by Google and other group companies in the USA – in particular Google LLC, 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA (here likewise: “Google”).
+When Google services are used, the data collected may be transmitted, stored and used by Google and other group companies in the USA – including but not limited to Google LLC, 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA (hereinafter also referred to as "Google").
 This entails the risk, for example, that your data may be subject to extensive access by security authorities.

-Preventing the use of Google Analytics as described above will have no influence on the usability of our website.
+Preventing the use of Google Analytics 4 and Google Analytics Universal as described above will have no influence on the usability of our website.

 Google Tag Manager